awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

    + `ROTATE_(n)` is the estimated image orientation returned by an Amazon Rekognition Image operation\.
    + `<face>` represents information about the face that is returned by an Amazon Rekognition Image operation\.
 For example, the [FaceDetail](API_FaceDetail.md) data type that the [DetectFaces](API_DetectFaces.md) operation returns contains bounding box information for faces detected in the source image\.
    + `image.width` and `image.height` are pixel values for the width and height of the source image\.
    + The bounding box coordinates are a value between 0 and 1 relative to the image size\.
-For example, for an image with 0 degree orientation, a `BoundingBox.left` value of 0\.9 puts the left coordinate close to the right side of the image\.
+For example, for an image with 0\-degree orientation, a `BoundingBox.left` value of 0\.9 puts the left coordinate close to the right side of the image\.
 To display the box, translate the bounding box coordinate values to pixel points on the image and rotate them to 0 degrees, as shown in each of the following formulas\.
 For more information, see [BoundingBox](API_BoundingBox.md)\.
 **ROTATE\_0**
 `left = image.width*BoundingBox.Left`
 `top = image.height*BoundingBox.Top`